verissimohenry/RestaurantPage/README.md

 # RestaurantPage

 In this project, I built a basic restaurant page using JavaScript and webpack.
-All pages are build using DOM manipulations.
+All pages are build using DOM manipulations,The tabs display the introduction, menu and contact info for the restaurant.

 ![screenshot](images/image1.png)
 ![screenshot](images/image2.png)